teknologi-umum/blog/content/i-bought-the-stack-overflow-keyboard-i-instantly-became-a-10x-developer-and-ended-up-writing-the-default-firmware-for-it.md

 But first, I need to start supporting the keyboard in QMK.
 I started by forking the official [QMK Firmware Github repository](https://github.com/qmk/qmk_firmware), and then created a new folder under the `massdrop/thekey_v2` directory.

-Next, I mapped out the 3 buttons in the JSON file and keyboard definition file.
-The keyboard only have 3 keys, so it shouldn't be difficult.
+Next, I mapped out the 3 buttons in the JSON and the keyboard definition file.
+The keyboard only has 3 keys, so it shouldn't be difficult.

 ```json
 {